Maareesan: Plot

-A flashback reveals that Velan’s wife, Meenakshi, was a child psychologist who counseled troubled children.
-During her work, she discovered that several girls had been abused but were too afraid to confide in parents or police.
-Meenakshi gathered evidence and filed a case, but her Alzheimer’s symptoms left her unable to testify coherently in court, leading to the case’s dismissal.
-Distraught, she commits suicide.
+A flashback reveals that Velan's wife Meenakshi was a child psychologist who counseled troubled children.
+During her work, she discovered that several girls had been abused but were too afraid to confide in their parents or the police.
+Meenakshi gathered evidence and filed a case, but her Alzheimer's symptoms left her unable to testify coherently in court, leading to the case's dismissal.
+Distraught, she committed suicide.
 Heartbroken, Velan vowed to avenge the victims, using her diary of abusers to track and kill them.
-It is also revealed that Velan does not have Alzheimer or memory issues.
-He has been feigning memory loss, imitating his wife’s condition to cover his actions.
+It is also revealed that Velan does not have Alzheimer's or memory issues.
+He has been feigning memory loss, imitating his wife's condition to cover his actions.

-In the present day, Velan and Dhaya visit Dhaya’s mother at his native village in Salem before leaving to Palakkad to visit Velan's adopted daughter Krishnaveni.
-During their halt in Coimbatore, Dhaya discovers a stash of SIM cards in Vela’s wallet, which makes him suspicious.
+In the present day, Velan and Dhaya visit Dhaya's mother at his native village in Salem before leaving for Palakkad to visit Velan's adopted daughter Krishnaveni.
+During their halt in Coimbatore, Dhaya discovers a stash of SIM cards in Velan's wallet, which makes him suspicious.
 Checking Velan's phone, Dhaya finds Velan's messages to Arun asking for underage girls.
-Unaware this is Velan's plan to lure Arun out, Dhaya misunderstands the situation and assumes Velan himself is a pedophile.
-He follows Velan after pretending to have fallen asleep only to find Velan waiting for Arun at a location where he shared.
-No one shows up and a disappointed Velan returns back to his room.
-Dhaya witnesses everything, He confides it to Ganesh.
+Unaware that this is Velan's plan to lure Arun out, Dhaya misunderstands the situation and assumes Velan himself is a pedophile.
+He follows Velan after pretending to have fallen asleep, only to find Velan waiting for Arun at a location where they shared.
+No one shows up, and a disappointed Velan returns to his room.
+Dhaya witnesses everything and confides it to Ganesh.

-Dhaya and Ganesh plot to kill Velan at Ganesh’s farmhouse in Coimbatore.
-They invite him under the pretense of a party.
-On the way, Velan realizes the car they’re traveling in has the same hanging decor as was in “Arun”s contact profile picture, Velan remembers seeing the same model car the day before while waiting for Arun to show up.
+Dhaya and Ganesh plot to kill Velan at Ganesh's farmhouse in Coimbatore.
+They invite him under the pretence of a party.
+On the way, Velan realizes the car they are traveling in has the same hanging decor as was in “Arun's" contact profile picture.
+Velan remembers seeing the same model car the day before while waiting for Arun to show up.
 Putting two and two together, Velan realises Arun is Ganesh and confronts him at the farmhouse.
 A fight breaks out, and Ganesh easily overpowers Velan until Dhaya arrives.
-Having learned the truth, Dhaya sides with Velan and together they kills Ganesh.
+Having learned the truth, Dhaya sides with Velan, and together, they kill Ganesh.

-In the final reveal, it is shown that Dhaya delivered the fatal blow, but Velan takes the blame upon himself.
-The scene where Dhaya saw Velan the first time, that Velan was chained to the window, also has nothing to do with Kumar or Alzheimer's.
-Velan was after his first target, a former jail warden turned pedophile and got handcuffed by him in a struggle, but managed to kill him with the chain.
+In the final reveal, it is shown that Dhaya delivered the fatal blow, but Velan takes the blame.
+The scene where Dhaya saw Velan the first time, in which Velan was chained to the window, also has nothing to do with Kumar or Alzheimer's.
+Velan was after his first target, a former jail warden turned pedophile, and got handcuffed by him in a struggle, but managed to kill him with the chain.
 When he saw Dhaya approaching, he started his ruse with Dhaya's help.